Oct. 15-25, 2026

 Join artisan Kristina Wood for a captivating look at traditional broom making.
 Each 20–30 minute demonstration features a different style—like turkey wing brooms, witch’s brooms, and colonial yard brooms—crafted with 19th-century broomcorn and native materials like willow and birch.
 Discover the history and techniques behind this time-honored craft.

-Master craftsman Leland Stone showcases early American woodworking using tools like a shaving horse, splitting block, and a clockwork lathe.
+A master craftsman will showcase early American woodworking using tools like a shaving horse, splitting block, and a clockwork lathe.
 From shaping chair legs to crafting bows and paddles, each demo explores traditional techniques, the history of the timber trade, and the role of early water power in shaping the craft.